benlaug/labgen-p/README.md

 ![Screenshot Split](.readme/screenshot-split.png)

 Finally, one can use the `-w` option to define (in ms) the time to wait between the processing of two frames when the visualization is enabled.
 This time is given to the `waitKey()` function of OpenCV.
 Consequently, the option `-w 0` means that you have to press any key to process the next frame.
 By default, the time is defined to 1 ms.

-The program has been successfully tested on Debian-like GNU/Linux operating systems (compiled with `g++`) and macOS (compiled with `clang++`).

 ## Citation